loretod/things-that-go-bump/README.md

 ## Predict

-- :brain: Take a look at the code and make a prediction.
+- :crystal_ball: Take a look at the code and make a prediction.
 What do you think will happen?

 ## Run
 Switch to the simulator window and hit play.
 Was you're prediction correct?
 Anything unexpected?